 Planning on riding the Hauraki Rail Trail?
 Contact us for help in planning your itinerary and booking your trip or book yourself on a two night, one day Hauraki Rail Trail Escape.
 Looking for bike hire on the Hauraki Rail Trail?
 Click here for bike hire from Paeora, Waikino, Thames or Te Aroha.

-The two-three day, 77 km Hauraki Rail Trail will follow the path of two historic railway lines while taking in some of the best scenery in New Zealand.
-A mild, local climate, an easy trail gradient and its close proximity to Auckland, Hamilton and Tauranga make it a fantastic weekend activity for many North Islanders and international visitors.
+The two-four day, 173 km Hauraki Rail Trail follows the path of two historic railway lines while taking in some of the best scenery in New Zealand.
+A mild, local climate, an easy trail gradient and its close proximity to Auckland, Hamilton and Tauranga make it a fantastic weekend activity for many North Islanders and international visitors alike.

-The Hauraki Rail Trail can be accessed from Thames, Paeroa, Waihi, or Te Aroha, and the trail also offers a range of shorter riding options, including day rides.
-The trail can be ridden year-round.
-In the cooler months, cyclists will be especially appreciative of the link from Paeroa to Te Aroha where an evening soak in the luxurious Te Aroha Mineral Spas will be the great way to end the day.
+The Hauraki Rail Trail comprises of five sections (four of which are open as of August 2017).
+The trail therefore also offers a range of shorter riding options, including easy day rides which can be ridden year-round.
+In the cooler months, cyclists will be especially appreciative of the links to Te Aroha where an evening soak in the luxurious Te Aroha Mineral Spas is a great way to end the day.